REFORESTATION: WESTERN U.S.

 Forest regeneration is declining under pressure from climate change, insect infestations, drought, and other human-caused or influenced disturbances.
 Science-informed reforestation boosts forest resilience and preserves ecosystems.
 What reforestation experts and scientists need are tree seeds.

-The Reforestation: Western U.S. project sends volunteers into National Forest lands to look for and take photos of “cone crops” or pinecones, fir cones, and other conifer cones.
+The Reforestation: Western U.S. project sends volunteers into National Forest lands to look for and take photos of “cone crops” or large clusters of closed, female cones in a stand.
 These cones contain seeds that can be sustainably collected and stored for future restoration needs.

-In 2023, volunteers for the Reforestation: Western U.S. project scouted for conifer cones in California and Western Montana.
+Starting in 2023, volunteers for the Reforestation: Western U.S. project are scouting for conifer cones in California and Western Montana.

 Data That Drives Change